pedro-profile/pedro-profile/README.md

 I made this video,  https://youtu.be/xBdfI6vz1Lw  for another company, as a summary of my Professional Experiences.

 <b>I have no "interest or time" for talks, interviews, get to know, or tests.
-</br> Please do not contact me for that!
+<br> Please do not contact me for that!
 </b>

 This is the reason i decided to build a proper Application.